 No external sync Level 1 base of the cluster will only synchronise internally.
 Best DECT base of DM Level 1 base of the cluster will synchronise with the best accessible base station of the DECT manager.
 The DECT manager must be selected from the Reference option menu.

 Ext RFPI xxx Level 1 base of the cluster will synchronise with another DECT system.
 Different RFPI matching levels are possible.
 Ext RFPI (full match) All bits of the RFPI are considered, i.e., one specific DECT system is referenced Ext RFPI (-1 match) -1 match: the last bit of the RFPI is ignored.
-Ext RFPI (-2 match) -2 match: the last two bits are ignored The RFPI or a part of an RFPI must be entered in the Reference field.
-Matching base stations are used to synchronise.
-LAN Master of DM Level 1 base of the cluster will synchronise with the LAN master of the DECT manager.
-The DECT manager must be selected from the Reference option menu.
+Ext RFPI (-2 match) -2 match: the last two bits are ignored LAN Master of DM field.
+Matching base s Level 1 base of the clu n RFPI must be entered in the Reference text stations are used to synchronise.
+Ister will synchronise with the LAN master of ne DECT manager must be selected from the nu.